michaelgranberryii/ARMv7_ECE425L/README.md

 ## Course description:

-Studies of microprocessor architectures and microcomputer systems.
+Study of microprocessor architectures and microcomputer systems.
 Basic microprocessor software consideration and assembly language programming.
 Microcomputers system design considerations, applications and design with a microcontroller.